amfrye777/MSDS6306_Week6CaseStudy/Paper/Afrye_Week6CaseStudy.md

 both GDP and Education metrics.
 Of those 189 countries, St. Kitts and Nevis (KNA) was identified as the 13th lowest ranked by USD.
 We also reviewed the average GDP Rankings/USDollars by IncomeGroup.
-A visual was presented to display DDP(in dollars) by country, highlighting the differences in Income Groups.
+A visual was presented to display GDP(in dollars) by country, highlighting the differences in Income Groups.
 Finally, we were able to identify the 5 countries which are both classified as Lower middle income, and fall under the top 20% GDP ranking.